 For the Transform Fault Zone, the plates slip past each other.
 While the two plates are slipping past each other, great pressure is also being built up around this zone.
 This built up pressure is also released one day and it causes an Earthquake around the region.
 The first point of rupture of the built up pressure in the rock during Earthquake is called Epifocus.
 A point on the surface of the Earth that is directly above the Epifocus is called Epicentre.

 So, we need to identify the places in the world that are around the plate boundaries.
 Check the picture “Earth’s Major Tectonic Plates” above.

-(2) For the tourists, the government and citizens of earthquake prone areas, we should study the Earthquake Cycle of that area.
-Knowing the Earthquake Cycle of an earthquake prone area, we can predict when the earthquake will strike.
-When the time for the earthquake to strike is approaching, we pack our things and leave the area.
-After the earthquake must have taken its natural cause, we can come back.
-Tourists may not visit, when the time for the earthquake to strike is approaching, to play safe.
-(Note: Earthquake Cycle is simply the time interval between two successive earthquakes in an area, just like menstrual cycle in women.
-In some earthquake prone areas, the Earthquake Cycle is every 10 years.
+(2) For the tourists, the Government and citizens of Earthquake prone areas, we should study the Earthquake Cycle of that area.
+Knowing the Earthquake Cycle of an Earthquake prone area, we can predict when the Earthquake will strike.
+When the time for the Earthquake to strike is approaching, we pack our things and leave the area.
+After the Earthquake must have taken its natural cause, we can come back.
+Tourists may not visit, when the time for the Earthquake to strike is approaching, to play safe.
+(Note: Earthquake Cycle is simply the time interval between two Earthquakes.
+Just like menstrual cycle in women.
+In some Earthquake prone areas, the Earthquake Cycle is every 10 years.
 In some, it is every 5 years.
 Etc.)

 (4) Heavy objects should be removed from high places.

 (5) All the emergency exits should always be kept free of obstacles.

 (6) In a multiple-story building, no one should try to evacuate using the elevator.
 If the elevator gets destroyed